Fish Creek Guest House | Carney Logan Burke

 The house is a straightforward rectangle with no bump-outs or jogs in the walls.
 The simple shape and shed roof should make for a house that is economical to build.
-The house and adjacent garage are clad in an interesting combination of cedar shingles and corrosion-protected steel panels.
+The house and adjacent garage are clad in a combination of cedar shingles and corrosion-protected steel panels.

 Both bedrooms have floor-to-ceiling corner windows.
 Windows placed in a corner tend to open up a room to the outside and make it feel larger than windows in the middle of a wall do.
-The architect notes that with the large glass area, you get the feeling that you’re sleeping right in the forest.
+Carney notes that with the large glass area, “you really feel like you’re sleeping in the woods.”